 Salted caramel is exactly what the name says: caramel and salt.

-Salted caramel combines caramelized sugar, butter, cream (or milk), and a pinch of salt.
-The salt enhances the natural sweetness of caramel while adding a slightly savory edge, creating a balanced flavor profile.
-It’s a highly addicting flavor combination, much like anything that is sweet and salty.
+Salted caramel is made from caramelized sugar, butter, cream (or milk), and a pinch of salt.
+It’s the perfect sweet and salty topping, where the salt enhances the natural sweetness, making it well-balanced.
+It’s a highly addictive flavor combination, much like anything that is sweet and salty.

 This popular flavor is used in various desserts, snacks, and beverages.
 Salted caramel has become a versatile favorite in both sweet and savory culinary applications, from candies and ice creams to lattes and cocktails.